Drakkar-Software/OctoBot-Docs/Developers/Tentacle-Package-Development.md

 -   **YOUR\_TP\_SUB\_CATEGORY** should be a sub category of **YOUR\_TP\_CATEGORY** in the existing tentacle architecture
--   **YOUR\_TENTACLE\_PACKAGE\_NAME** is the name of your tentacle package, shouldn\'t use an existing tentacle package name
+-   **YOUR\_TENTACLE\_PACKAGE\_NAME** is the name of your tentacle package, shouldn't use an existing tentacle package name

 Description file
 ----------------

 A tentacle package contains metadata described in metadata.json file.
 This file is used to properly install the tentacle and should be carefully written.
-It\'s located at the root path of the tentacle package :
+It's located at the root path of the tentacle package :

 ``` {.sourceCode .shell}